By Wali Zahid

 - Banking: Smart banking, mobile banking and branchless banking will increase

 - Ease of Doing Business: Pakistan – at 144 out of 190 countries – was among top 10 global improvers in World Bank’s 2017 Doing Business (DB) rankings.
 In the 2018 DB ranking, it will improve further

 - Automative: Pakistan may need additional 100,000 trucks to meet the CPEC-related material and freight transport needs and it is unlikely that this demand is planned and met in time.
 Demand for locally manufactured new and imported used cars will continue to rise.
-Although there’s interest from VW, Kia, Renault and Nissan for manufacturing plants in Pakistan, the production will not start this year.
+Although there’s interest from South Korea’s Hyundai and Kia, France’s Renault, Germany’s Audi and Volkswagen, and Japan’s Nissan for manufacturing plants in Pakistan, the production will not start this year.
 Which also means prices of cars will not come down as current producers – Toyota, Honda and Suzuki – remain in monopolistic situation

 - K-Electric: Shanghai Electric buys 66.4 percent shares of K-Electric in a deal worth Rs 180 billion.
 It will mean improved generation, transmission and customer service, and may result in tariff reduction for electricity consumers.
 The takeover is likely by February after regulator approval